dainst/idai-field/README.md

 * [Field Core](core): Shared TypeScript modules
 * [iDAI.field Web](web): The iDAI.field Web publication platform

-## Collaborative work
+Field is the German Archaeological Institute’s ([DAI](https://www.dainst.org)) take on a field research documentation system.
+The main application is currently Field Desktop, with Field Mobile as an upcoming alternative still in early development.
+For the time beeing, if you are a researcher interested in using Field, please have a look at the [Field Desktop README](desktop) for more information about its features.

+## Field infrastructure capabilities

-Field supports automatic database and file syncing between different Field Desktop installations and FieldHub.
+While it is possible to run just a single Field application for your project on one machine, the strength of Field is its capability for automatic database- and filesyncing between different Field Desktop installations and FieldHub.

 Here are some network topologies currently in use.

 ### Syncing between <span style="color: #008B00;">Field Desktop</span> installations only